IsCoffeeTho/ccstore/interface/README.md

 # Interface

-This is a computer that serves a GUI to a monitor to access the storage system
+This is a computer that serves a GUI to a monitor to access the storage system.